 I’ve been learning Angular over the last several months while working my way through the Free Code Camp data visualization and back end sections.

 I started with Angular by doing some reading, then enrolled in this Udemy course.
-Max is an excellent teacher, by the way, and I highly recommend the course.
+Max is an excellent teacher by the way, and I highly recommend his courses.

-The problem is that there are 248 lectures and over 16 hours of content!
-Considering that I coded alongside the examples in the course and took copious notes (not to mention my full time job and two kids!), this course would take me forever to get through.
+The problem is that there are almost 400 lectures and over 26 hours of content!
+Considering that I coded alongside the examples and took copious notes (not to mention my full time job and two kids!), this course would take me forever to get through.

 After spending a few weeks working my way through most of the course and it’s examples, I started wondering — “do I know enough to try to build something??”
 It turns out, no, I really didn’t…

 It wasn’t that I didn’t know Angular in enough depth.
 You don’t necessarily need to know something in great depth to get started, that’s where the iteration between active and passive comes in.

 The problem was that I didn’t have the breadth of knowledge to start on my own.
 I had a hard time moving from the active phase to the passive phase because I didn’t know what I was looking for.

 This led me to come up with the following guideline to use in the future

 “Try to learn what you don’t know before you starting on your own…”